Tate cycles on some quaternionic Shimura varieties mod p

 For example, this excludes the case when both $\gothp_1$ and $\gothp_2$ have inertia degree $2$ and $\Frob_{\gothp_1}$ and $\Frob_{\gothp_2}$ have the same set of eigenvalues (which would be okay if \cite[Conjecture~5.18]{tian-xiao2} is known). \item It would be interesting to know, when $p$ is ramified in $F/\QQ$, whether one can prove a similar result for the special fiber of the splitting model of the Hilbert modular variety of Pappas and Rapoport.
-The construction of the corresponding Goren--Oort divisors is discussed in \cite{Reduzzi-Xiao}. \item The construction of these Goren--Oort cycles a priori depends on the CM extension $E$ of $F$.
-This is also responsible for avoiding $2n$th roots of unity as opposed to just $n$th roots of unity.
-We think these two issues are purely technical, as our current technique relies very much on the PEL moduli interpretation. \item In the case of $r=d/2$ (namely the case for Tate classes), the map \eqref{E:sum of Gysin map} is injective as long as $\alpha_\pi \neq \beta_\pi$.
+The construction of the corresponding Goren--Oort divisors is discussed in \cite{Reduzzi-Xiao}. \item The construction of these Goren--Oort cycles uses the CM extension $E$ of $F$.
+Even though we think these cycles should be independent of the choice of $E$, we do not know how to prove this.
+This auxiliary CM extension is also responsible for avoiding $2n$th roots of unity as opposed to just $n$th roots of unity.
+We think these this issues is purely technical, as our current technique relies very much on the PEL moduli interpretation. \item In the case of $r=d/2$ (namely the case for Tate classes), the map \eqref{E:sum of Gysin map} is injective as long as $\alpha_\pi \neq \beta_\pi$.
 We need $\alpha_\pi/\beta_\pi$ to avoid more roots of unities so that both sides of \eqref{E:sum of Gysin map} have the same dimension.